zjsteyn/we-Deliver/_episodes/00-intro.md

 from OpenOffice), and their functionality is similar, but Excel seems to be the program most used by biologists and ecologists.

-In this lesson we're going to talk about:
+In this lesson we're going to touch on the following topics:

 1. [Formatting data tables in spreadsheets](../01-format-data/)
 2. [Formatting problems](../02-common-mistakes/)